Data Import Using Database Explorer App or Command Line

 To open multiple connections to the same database simultaneously, you can create multiple SQL queries using the Database Explorer app.
 Or, you can connect to the database using the command line.

 If you do not have access to a database and want to import your data quickly, you can use the MATLAB interface to SQLite.
-For details, see Working with MATLAB Interface to SQLite.
+For details, see Interact with Data in SQLite Database Using MATLAB Interface to SQLite.